Posted by: Kaplan Real Estate Education

 There are four levels of licensure that a professional appraiser can achieve.
 While the Appraisal Foundation is the national source of Appraisal Standards and Appraiser Qualifications, each state may have different regulations to follow.
 Check with your state board for additional information.

-Below is an outline of the different appraisal license levels.
+Here is a summary of different appraisal license levels.

-Licensed Appraiser (Level 2): Depending on the state, the name of the second level of appraisal licensure could be simply Licensed Appraiser or Licensed Residential Real Property Appraiser.
+Depending on the state, the name of the second level of appraisal licensure could be simply Licensed Appraiser or Licensed Residential Real Property Appraiser.
 This level is able to perform unsupervised appraisals of non-complex, one- to four-unit residential properties with a transaction value less than $1 million and complex one- to four-unit residential properties with a transaction value less than $250,000.
 This is the next step in the progression of your career as an appraiser.
+Learn how to get there here.

-Certified Residential Appraiser (Level 3): Depending on the state, the name of the third level of appraisal licensure could be Certified Residential Appraiser or Certified Residential Real Property Appraiser.
+Depending on the state, the name of the third level of appraisal licensure could be Certified Residential Appraiser or Certified Residential Real Property Appraiser.
 This level is able to perform unsupervised appraisals of one to four-unit residential properties without regard to transaction value or complexity.
 This is the most sought-after level of appraisal licensing for residential appraisers.
+Learn about how to become one here.

 We offer appraisal licensing education in the first three levels of licensure.
 To learn more about becoming a licensed appraiser or upgrading your current licensure in your state, simply select your state from the list on the Appraisal Education landing page.